NoOneObserves/odin/README.md

-# odin
+# Info

-All the practical projects from the Odin Project.
+All the exercise and projects from The Odin Project.